Bullying Prevention Plan

 - We will encourage students and parents to use the Online Bullying Reporting tools which can be found on our school website, the Board website and UG2GO.

-- We will acknowledge and participate in Orange Shirt Day, Pink Shirt Day, Anti-Bullying Week, International Day of Pink and Mental Health and Wellbeing Week.
+- We will acknowledge and participate in Orange Shirt Day, Pink Shirt Day, Anti-Bullying Week, International Day of Pink, Pride Month, Mental Health and Wellbeing Week as well as other days and months of significance.

-- We will provide students with opportunities to share their voice (i.e., share their thoughts, ideas, opinions, concerns).
+- We will provide students with opportunities to share their voice (i.e., thoughts, ideas, opinions, concerns) and to participate in a variety of clubs, teams and activities.

 Bullying Prevention and Equity & Inclusive, Education Programs and Activities: